Cesena railway station: Passenger and train movements

 The station has about 2.5 million passenger movements each year.

-The passenger trains calling at the station are regional, express, InterCity, InterCity Night and Frecciabianca services.
+The passenger trains calling at the station are regional, express, InterCity, InterCity Night and Frecciarossa services.

 A total of about 100 passenger trains serve the station each day.
 Their main destinations are Bologna Centrale, Ancona, Rimini and Piacenza.

 Interchange

 In front of the passenger building there is the Cesena bus terminal.
 The operator of the bus services is Start Romagna.
 Urban bus lines 1, 3, 5, 6, 11, 12, 13, 21 and 41 make a stop at the railway station.
 Urban bus line 93 and suburban buses depart at the bus station, the main destinations of the suburban buses are Forlì and Forlimpopoli (line 92), Cesenatico (line 94), Savignano sul Rubicone (line 95) and Bagno di Romagna and Sarsina (line 138).

 The car park at the site of the former goods yard has a private ample parking.
 There are two public parkings in front of the station (by payment) and several parking options in the surrounding area.